Best time to visit Lanzarote

 If you are planning on renting a car in Lanzarote, I recommend doing so through Cicar or Cabrera Medina (they belong to the same company).
 It is a local business and they offer very good service.
 Unlike other companies, they do not ask for a security deposit, the rental includes comprehensive insurance and the prices are very good.

 It is possible, especially if you travel in high season or if you are looking at it with little time in advance, that there are no cars available for your trip in these companies.
-If so, I recommend looking for a car rental in Lanzarote at Auto Europe.
+If so, I recommend looking for a car rental in Lanzarote at Discover Cars.

 Some roads on the island are dirt roads, such as the one that goes to Papagayo beaches, in the south of Lanzarote.
 The rest, for the most part, are paved.
 Therefore, you can choose any type of vehicle but if you want to be even more safe, it is not a bad idea to rent a 4×4 vehicle for your visit to Lanzarote, Canary Islands.